hitobito/hitobito/doc/features/ebics-connection.md

 ## Overview

-It is possible to receive invoice data from a specified bank using the [Ebics Standard](https://www.ebics.org/en/home)
+It is possible to receive invoice payment data from a specified bank using the [Ebics Standard](https://www.ebics.org/en/home)

 ## Gem